-Day 12: Beijing Meals: B, L, D
+Day 12: Beijing

 This morning is dedicated to China's most iconic sight - the Great Wall.
 Drive approximately 2 hours to the Mutianyu section.
 Reaching the summit by a scenic chairlift or cable car ride, take a stroll along its ancient stones, admiring the magnificence of its construction and the dramatic scenery it crosses.
-After you have been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
+After you have been introduced the Great Wall's unique history you will have free time to explore at your own pace.
 Descend back down to the ground via a thrilling toboggan ride or by the more serene cable car.